oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 #### Logs

-The solutions offers collection of various logs of from the Kubernetes cluster into OCI Logging Analytics and offer rich analytics on top of the collected logs.
+The solutions offers collection of various logs of from the Kubernetes cluster into OCI Log Analytics and offer rich analytics on top of the collected logs.
 Users may choose to customise the log collection by modifying the out of the box configuration that it provides.

 * Kubernetes System/Service Logs
     * The following logs are configured to be collected by default under this category.